Jago Strawbale House

 View of rear of strawbale house, looking across swimming pool at large sliding doors | TERRA!
 Architecture

-All coatings and foundation elements are made exclusively from natural materials such as stone, lime, and clay.
-The design eliminates the use of concrete entirely and keeps metal and plastic components to an absolute minimum.
-The double-pitched roof, also insulated with straw bales, features photovoltaic panels on the south-facing slope, while the north side is finished with a sedum green roof to further enhance thermal performance and ecological value.
+The chosen construction system is based on a modular timber frame infilled with straw bales — selected for its exceptional sustainability credentials, outstanding insulating properties, and the opportunity to drastically reduce operational energy use.
+All coatings and foundation elements are made exclusively from natural materials such as stone, lime and clay, eliminating concrete entirely and keeping metal and plastic to an absolute minimum.
+The double-pitched roof, also insulated with straw bales, carries photovoltaic panels on its south-facing slope, while the north side is finished with a sedum green roof to further enhance thermal performance and ecological value.

 Energy Efficiency